 This is one of the biggest challenges for modern sales and marketing teams: After working hard to earn a lead, the nurturing abruptly stops.
 In most cases this isn’t because they’re lazy or inattentive but rather because they don’t have the right (or any) automation set up, and it’s too difficult and time consuming to manually follow up with every lead individually.

 On the opposite end of the spectrum, another common mistake marketers and salespeople make is scaring off leads by asking for too much too soon.
+Finding the middle ground between quality and speedy follow-ups is imperative for engaging leads and earning customers.
 Always remember: The customer lifecycle’s five phases are like marathon mile markers — so pace yourself; nurture each lead slowly through each step, until you reach the finish line (the sale).

 Do: Stay Top-of-Mind With Regular Emails

 Keeping your brand fresh on your leads’ minds doesn’t have to consume your days.
-In fact, if you set aside as little as 30 minutes each week to write and send a newsletter to your subscriber list, you’ll begin to establish your brand as a reliable source for weekly value.
+Even setting aside as little as 30 minutes each week to write and send a newsletter to your subscriber list will allow you to begin establishing your brand as a reliable source for weekly value.

 If you want to take it a step further, you may also decide to write a series of educational emails about your product or service.
 These educational emails are not a hard sales pitch.
-Instead they focus on educating and nurturing your leads towards the next phase in the relationship.
+They focus on keeping your subscribers aware while nurturing your leads towards the next phase in the relationship.

 Don’t: Make Every Outreach a Sales Offer

 Your relationships with customers are all about give and take — but mostly give.
-ONTRAPORT Campaigns Director Sam Flegal says, “Contrary to popular belief, marketing isn’t just about selling.
+Ontraport Campaigns Manager Sam Flegal says, “Contrary to popular belief, marketing isn’t just about selling.
 The best marketing actually happens after you’ve already given your prospects and/or leads so much value for free that they are actually happy to hear from you when it comes time to tell them about your product.”

 Do: Use Existing Content to Offer Free Value Upfront